 Egyptian Faience Offering Cup

-An Ancient Egyptian small quaint offering cup made of unglazed faience.
+An Ancient Egyptian offering cup made of unglazed faience.
 The cup comes with a lid that was probably made separately, since it does not perfectly fit on top.
 The cup is shaped like a chalice on a wide flaring foot and a shallow inner cavity.

 Period: New Kingdom-Ptolemaic Period